ivoras/llmaboutpage/README.md

 ## Useless information

-Vibe-coded in a third world country with love, in one afternoon.
+Vibe-coded in a third world country (according to Google, which doesn't let me register as a Chrome developer from Croatia) with love, in one afternoon.
 Bugs are expected.